KP1709/BlackjackGame/README.md

 - 'restart game' button when pressed, reloads the page so a new game can start.
 - 'new card' button does not appear until the 'start game' button is pressed and then swaps place with the button.
 - Capped the number of time a value can be generated (explained in commit).
   - It is extremely unlikely for more than 4 tens, jacks, queens and kings to be picked.
-(User would be out of the game after three 'ten' cards.)
+(User would be out of the game after three of these cards are picked.)